wjhopper/PBS-R-Manual/basics.md

 #### Data Frames {-}
 To learn about data frames, we're going to use several data frames that come built-in with R as part of the `datasets` package.
 Try typing `InsectSprays`, `iris`, `airquality` and `mtcars` into the console to be sure they are loaded and available to you.
 Since they are included as part of a package, you will *not* see them listed in your environment pane.

 The `[row, column]` indexing style used with matrices also applies to data frames.
-However, data frames also support a different subsetting technique based on a special syntax that applies to it's column names.
+However, data frames also support a different subsetting technique based on a special syntax that applies to its column names.
 Subsetting or indexing a data frame using column names should be preferred to using column numbers, because that name is unlikely to change, while the row or column number is **very** likely to get changed throughout the course of an analysis.
 It's also much easier to remember the name of something than remember its position in a data frame!

 ##### Subsetting with $ syntax {-}

-To subset a single column from a data frame, we can use that columns name, and the `$` operator.
+To subset a single column from a data frame, we can use that column's name, and the `$` operator.
 In this case, quotes around the column's name are not required.
 To demonstrate, we will subset the `mpg` column from the `mtcars` dataset.

 ```r
 mtcars